samsonOdunola/saas-foodxcommerce-project/README.md

 ## Contributing

 If you want to contribute to this project, please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use and modify the code for your own purposes.